chanzuckerberg/cellxgene/ROADMAP.md

-We are very exited for _cellxgene_ to become a valuable tool in collaborations between computational biologists and experimental biologists working on single-cell transcriptomics data. _cellxgene_ is in active developmentis in active development, and we've love to include the community as we plan new features to work on.
+We are very exited for _cellxgene_ to become a valuable tool in collaborations between computational biologists and experimental biologists working on single-cell transcriptomics data. _cellxgene_ is in active development, and we would love to include the community as we plan new features to work on.
+If you have questions of feedback about this roadmap, please submit an issue on GitHub.

-In the future, we plan to improve cellxgene in the ways described below.

 Please note: this roadmap may change at any time.